Pikey Peak and Dudhkunda Lake Trek

 Porter Service

-At Places Nepal Pvt.
-Ltd., we highly recommend hiring a local porter.
+We highly recommend hiring a local porter.
 Not only does this support the local economy of the Solukhumbu, but it also allows you to trek with only a light daypack, significantly reducing the risk of fatigue and altitude sickness.

 • Ratio: Usually, one porter carries the gear for two trekkers (maximum 20-25kg).